The George Notarpole Collection

 Sons of the Confederacy Korean Service Medal

-Military Order of the Stars and Bars Service Medal with Korea Service Bar and ID number
+Military Order of the Stars and Bars Medal with Korea Service Bar and with serial number

 City of Boston, Massachusetts